 Music research is a wide-ranging field that involves the study of music itself, whether printed or recorded, as well as music literature, or writings about music in the form of books, periodicals, and other publications.

-The University of Pittsburgh offers undergraduate and graduate degrees in music, as well as many elective courses for non-majors.
-With a dedicated Music Library staffed by subject specialists and filled with carefully-selected print, recorded, and electronic resources, Pitt is well-equipped to support any kind of academic inquiry into the field of music.
+The University of Pittsburgh offers undergraduate and graduate degrees in music and many elective courses for non-majors.
+Located in the Music Building, Pitt's Theodore M. Finney Music Library is staffed by subject specialists and filled with carefully-selected print, recorded, and online resources.
+As part of the University Library System, the Music Library is well-equipped to support the information needs of students, faculty, and staff.

-This guide is intended to provide a basic overview of the available resources that together comprise a foundation for music research.
+This guide provides an overview of the available resources that together comprise a foundation for music research.

 The Theodore M. Finney Music Library contains a general music research collection as well as several collections of important musical materials.
 Collections include: Early American hymnals and tunebooks, volumes of sheet music with regional significance, seventeenth and eighteenth century prints of English sacred and secular works, and music belonging to the late William Steinberg and Fidelis Zitterbart.
 The library's holdings include approximately 65,000 music scores and books, 25,000 sound recordings, 1,500 microforms, and 150 journals..

-In addition to the Music Library, music-related materials can be found in other Pitt libraries.
-There are some music materials in Hillman Library, and students at regional campuses (Greensburg, Johnstown, Bradford, and Titusville) can find music and related information at their own campus libraries.
-Any Pitt student is free to ask questions of the music librarians, and each Pitt library is staffed with professional librarians who are happy to address the information needs of the university community.
+In addition to the Music Library, music materials can be found in Hillman Library and in libraries of Pitt's regional campuses (Greensburg, Johnstown, Bradford, and Titusville).
+Each Pitt library is staffed with librarians who are happy to address the information needs of the university community.